aymisxx/SwarmNavigator/README.md

 ---

-## Limitations & Future Directions
+## Limitations & Future Possibilities

 - **Exploration:** Current RL policies may converge to local optima in sparse reward settings.
 Future work includes intrinsic exploration, curriculum learning, and attention-based communication.
 - **Scalability:** Demonstrated for up to 4 agents; future work to extend to larger swarms and grids.